seanlumasag/cs210-project/README.md

 If `python3` is not found, Python may not be installed correctly.
 Reinstall Python 3 from python.org, then close and reopen Terminal.

-If you see an error like `No module named pandas` or `No module named sklearn`, run `python3 -m pip install -r requirements.txt` from Step 3 again.
+If you see an error like `No module named pandas` or `No module named sklearn`, run `python3 -m pip install -r requirements.txt` from Step 4 again.

-If Jupyter opens in the wrong folder, stop it by pressing `Control + C` in Terminal, use `cd` to move into the project folder, then run `python3 -m jupyter lab` again.

 ## Repository Contents